Period versus Prediction Period

 Everything about the model is stored in a single dataset:

-You will name and create your own dataset, using YAYBASE as a
+You will name and create your own dataset, using YAZBASE as a

 starting point.
 Say